-- Partnership committed an administrative error when it failed to correctly identify the actual number of residential buildings in the Project in its d credit application to Agency; - 2.
-Because of that administrative error, the i carryover allocation inaccurately reflects the intent of Agency and Partnership when the i carryover allocation was executed; - Agency will correct the administrative error within a reasonable period of time after Agency became aware of the administrative error; - 4.
-Agency will remove the j BINs that were assigned in error to accurately reflect that there are k residential buildings in the Project; and - 5.
-Agency will allocate low-income housing tax credit to each of the k residential buildings in the Project, not exceeding \$e for the entire Project.
+1. An administrative error was committed when the d carryover allocation failed to correctly identify the actual number of residential buildings in the Project;

+- 2. Because of that administrative error, the d carryover allocation inaccurately reflects the intent of Agency and Partnership when the d carryover allocation was executed; - 3.
+Agency and Partnership requested to correct the administrative error within a reasonable period of time after Agency became aware of the administrative error: - 4.
+Agency will remove the f BINs that were assigned in error to accurately reflect that there are h residential buildings in the Project; and - 5.
+Agency will allocate low-income housing tax credit to each of the h residential buildings in the Project, not exceeding \$e for the entire Project.